How to Apply

 You are free to do short visits to the mainland, though we expect you to spend the majority of your one-month period in Örö.
 Note that we do not expect you to realize a complete project during the residency period.
 You may also use the residency as a catalyst for futher work or to concentrate in some vital phase in your ongoing projects.

 Due to the remote location of the island and the quietness of the winter months, the residency programme is more geared towards a solitary retreat.
-We do not have staff on the island so you’ll mostly be there by yourself.
-The solitude of the winter season might take some getting used to.
-That said, there’s usually at least a skeleton service crew taking care of the accommodation infrastructure.
+We are an artist-run organization with limited resources and operate the residency remotely.
+Therefore a certain do-it-yourself attitude is sometimes required.
+You’ll mostly be there by yourself so the solitude of the winter season might take some getting used to.
+That said, there’s usually some service crew taking care of the island infrastructure, along with the occasional tourists.
 Food and other necessities can be ordered from a shop on the mainland by the ferry or a service boat.
 To get an idea of living conditions on Örö, please read through the island’s official pages and see our Visitor’s Guide.

 We are happy to offer help and advice in practical matters and can arrange meetings, contacts and presentations related to your work.
 We will also keep you informed about events happening in our co-organizations and around Finland in general.